If someone hits my car in a parking lot, am I covered?

 - Contact your insurer and file a claim if necessary

-What to do if someone hits your parked car and drives off
+What if someone hits my parked car and leaves?

-If someone hits your parked car and drives off, the accident could be considered a hit-and-run.
+If someone hits your parked car and leaves the scene, the accident could be considered a hit-and-run.
 This is a crime, and you should contact the police to file a report.
 The police might also be able to help you identify who hit your car.
-Reference your policy details or talk to your insurance company to see what coverages you have to protect you against a hit-and-run.
-Depending on the state, you may need collision or uninsured motorist coverage in order for your damages to be covered.
+Reference your policy details or talk to your insurance company to see which coverages you have to protect you against a hit-and-run.
+Depending on the state, you may need collision or UMPD coverage in order for the damage to be covered.

-Will my insurance go up after someone hits my parked car?
+Will my insurance go up if my parked car is hit by someone?

-If you have to file a claim with your own auto insurance company, you may see a rate increase.
-Some insurance companies will increase your rate any time a claim is filed, regardless of fault, depending on your state .
+If you file a claim with your own auto insurance company, you may see a rate increase.
+Filing a claim with the at-fault driver's insurance generally won't raise your rate since you're not the one who caused the damage.
+However, some insurance companies will increase your rate any time a claim is filed, regardless of fault, depending on your state.

-What to do if you hit someone else's parked car
+What should I do if I hit a parked car?

 - Wait to see if the person returns to their car and exchange information.

-- Leave a note with your name, contact information, insurance company, and an explanation of the accident.
+- If the person is not at their car, leave a note with your name, contact information, insurance company, and an explanation of the accident.